 There’s something eternally comforting about the aroma of herbs and garlic bubbling in a creamy Parmesan sauce.
 Completely mouth-watering to say the least.
-Drizzled over tender seared steak with a side of steamed greens and oven-baked chips, it’s time for pub-style steak and chips to move over; there’s a new contender in town.
+Drizzled over tender seared steak with a side of greens and oven-baked chips, it’s time for pub-style steak and chips to move over; there’s a new contender in town.

 Always refer to the product label for the most accurate ingredient and allergen information.

 Preheat the oven to 240°C/220°C fan-forced.
 Cut the potato (unpeeled) into 1cm chips.
 Place on an oven tray lined with baking paper.
 Season with salt and drizzle with olive oil.
 Toss to coat, then bake until tender, 20-25 minutes.

 TIP: Cut the potato to size so it cooks in time!

 While the chips are baking, finely chop the garlic.
 Thinly slice the courgette into half-moons.
 Cut the broccoli into small florets, then roughly chop the stalk.
 Roughly chop the parsley leaves.